 The bottom air conditioner switch operates the larger boat air conditioner.
 The boat air conditioner will operate on shore power or the generator but not the inverter.

-The top air conditioner uses less power and can operate on the inverter while underway,.
+The top air conditioner uses less power and can operate on the inverter while underway, if installed.

 The inverter has a new control located just above the AC distribution panel next to the helm seat.
-Position 1, the top position, is selected when the the inverter is required to be on.
-The bottom position operates the inverter when power is demanded, but turns off the inverter when no power is required.
+Position 2, the bottom position, is selected when the the inverter is required to be on.
+The top position operates the inverter when power is demanded, but turns off the inverter when no power is required.

 The middle position, “OFF” delivers no power, even when the generator is running.To use the inverter alone, select “Generator” on the AC distribution panel and place the inverter control in the “II” position.
 “Inverter”.